G-structure/optim-hunt/content.md

 where:
 - `logits_method_A` are the raw model outputs for one regression method's predictions
 - `logits_method_B` are logits for another method's predictions
 - The magnitude tells us how much the model distinguishes between the methods

-- We can compare both to ground truth and between different regressors
+We can compare both to ground truth and between different regressors.
 This helps us understand not just absolute performance, but how the model processes and distinguishes between different regression approaches.
 For example, comparing a simple linear regressor to kNN reveals how the model recognizes the tradeoffs between these methods.

 By examining how these differences evolve through the model's layers, we can understand where and how the model learns to distinguish between different regression strategies.

-<<execute id="3" output="raw">>
 ```python
 from optim_hunter.experiments.logit_diff import generate_logit_diff_batched
 from optim_hunter.sklearn_regressors import linear_regression, knn_regression, random_forest, baseline_average, baseline_last, baseline_random, create_llm_regressor